bobkamau/bobkamau/README.md

 ## 💬 Hey there👋, You can send me a message [here](https://bobbymwangi.com/contact/) 👋 :wink: I'm Bobby - aka [Silent warrior] Find me @ [www.bobbymwangi.com] and read some great blogs!
 Also checkout my car blogs @  [www.grippinggears.com]

-## I'm an Entrepreneur, Contract Developer, Farmer, Car and Lifestyle Blogger!
+## I'm a Businessman, Contract Developer, Farmer, Car and Lifestyle Blogger!
 - 🎓 I'm a business and IT graduate
 - 🎓 I'm currently a software engineering student and contract developer
 - 👲 I'm working on multiple coding languages